B3ND1X/air-script/README.md

 * NO JAILBREAK is required to SSH to your Pi from iOS device!
 Just download the "Terminus" app from AppStore
 * NO ROOT is required to SSH to Pi from Android.
 Download a terminal of your choice from Google Play
 * For Raspberry Pi users, it's recommended to select only the tools you need to save on space.
+* Raspberry Pi has not been thoroughly tested but it should work.
+Keep an eye out for any updates.
 ## HOW TO INSTALL:

 Open Terminal